Frankie116/TF-using-modules/project-035/README.md

 ## Part 1 Objectives
 # -------------------

-[01] Create terraform modules to enable the following AWS resources to be built:
+[01] Create terraform modules to enable the following AWS resources to be built on a terraform run: [Done]

     - EC2 Instance

     - Network Interface

     - Elastic IP

     - AMI - Ubuntu or Amazon Linux 2

     - VPC

     - Internet Gateway